rrosa-aurea-1/java-angular-web-app/README.md

 The frontend-app is gotten from :https://github.com/creativetimofficial/material-dashboard-angular.
 The project produces **an only jar** using maven spring-boot, that is you can implement java backend services, together the angular client developed in typescript (angular-cli).
 Download the zip of this branch or clone the git repo.

+## NEWS

+* 02/03/2018 a feature that integrates an embedded spring-boot rest web service that uses mongodb with the front-end application (**in development** on feature/integration-mongodb branch)
+* 02/03/2018 added example on how implement a rest web service with spring-boot that uses mongodb (feature/webservice-mongodb branch)
+* 18/10/2017 added example on how implement a rest web service with spring-boot that uses h2 database embedded (feature/h2 branch)

 ## Description

 The project is used to develop the client in the **frontend-app** folder with the __angular-cli__, and the **java backend** with the __maven spring boot project configured__.